This Strawberry Chia Jam is raw, refined sugar-free, and pectin-free. Instead, it is thickened with super nutritious chia seeds.

 - Fill in a jar and refrigerate until jam thickens (about 30 mins.)

-Since this strawberry jam is raw and no preservatives are added, it should be stored in the fridge for up to a week or frozen for up to a couple months.
+Since this strawberry jam is raw and no preservatives are added, it’s best to store it in the fridge for up to a week or freeze it for up to a couple months.